sinkanishk/Cloud-Computing-and-Big-Data/Dining_BOT/README.md

 # Chatbot Concierge #

+# Team-Members #
+- Kanishk Singh (ks4038)
+- Uttam Gurram (ug2146)

 ## About ##

-Frontend starter repository for HW 1 of the Cloud Computing & Big Data class at Columbia University and New York University.
+HW 1 of the Cloud Computing & Big Data class at Columbia University and New York University.

 ## Usage ##